crazy-max/docker-matomo/README.md

 ![Disable Matomo archiving from browser](.res/disable-archive-reports-browser.png)

-### GeoIP 2
+### GeoIP2

-This image already uses GeoIP 2 databases of [MaxMind](https://www.maxmind.com/) through Nginx.
+This image already uses GeoIP2 databases of [MaxMind](https://www.maxmind.com/) through Nginx and are updated with [geoip-updater](https://github.com/crazy-max/geoip-updater).
 You just have to install and activate the [GeoIP 2 plugin](https://plugins.matomo.org/GeoIP2).

 After that, you have to select **GeoIP 2 (HTTP Server Module)** in **System > Geolocation**: